 It is the responsibility of each supervisor to notify the Human Resource Services Office for each case of employee separation.
 The Employment Security Division allows the College a maximum of ten (10) calendar days for a response to an unemployment claim.
 It is the supervisor's responsibility to ensure that all data (letters of resignation, discharge notes, letters from the Employment Services Division) is immediately transmitted to the Human Resource Services Office.

 REHIRE AND REINSTATEMENT

 REHIRE POLICY

-If an employee is terminated for cause, released under the probationary period, or resigned after disciplinary actions; the employee will not be eligible for future employment with Clovis Community College in any capacity.
+Employees who were terminated for cause, released under the probationary period, or resigned after disciplinary actions; will not be eligible for future employment with Clovis Community College in any capacity.

 DEFINITIONS